RJuro/cfp-landing-page/program.md

 Location: Innovation Lab
 Chair: Björn Jindra
 11:10 – 11:30 | Sebastian Schmidt (University of Salzburg)
-Employing LLMs and organisational web data for innovation research – the WebAI paradigm
+Employing LLMs and Organisational Web Data for Innovation Research — the WebAI Paradigm
 Discussant: Leonardo Castro-Gonzalez
 11:30 – 11:50 | Leonardo Castro-Gonzalez (University of Bristol)
-An Atlas of Economic Activities in the UK: tapping into web archives for social science research
+An Atlas of Economic Activities in the UK: Tapping into Web Archives for Social Science Research
 Discussant: Zhang Shiyun
 11:50 – 12:10 | Zhang Shiyun (Beijing Academy of Science and Technology)
-A Study of Competitive Dynamics Analysis Report Generation Aided by Large Language Models (TBC)
+A Study of Competitive Dynamics Analysis Report Generation Aided by LLMs
 Discussant: Sebastian Schmidt
 12:10 – 12:15 | Brief Wrap-up (Quick Q&A / Synthesis)
 Track B: Spillovers & Diffusion